New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: Problem with Box Constraints

-which are the index sets of subchannels whose power values equal their lower bounds, upper bounds, and in-between the two bounds (i.e., active subchannels), respectively.
+For a given feasible solution $\{p_1,\cdots,p_K\}$, denote which are the index sets of subchannels whose power values equal their lower bounds, upper bounds, and in-between the two bounds (i.e., active subchannels), respectively.
 They are also sets of subchannels with active lower bounds, active upper bounds, and no active bounds.
-The following lemma provides the sufficient and necessary condition on the optimal solution of P3. \begin{lemma} The following conditions are both necessary and sufficient for the optimal solution of P3:
+The following lemma provides the sufficient and necessary condition on the optimal solution of P3.
+In our work, for the optimization problem P3 we mainly focus on the case that the sum power constraint is active as otherwise the optimization becomes very trivial.
+Specifically, when $\sum_{k=1}^K\tau_k < P$, the optimal solution is $p_k=\tau_k$.
+In this case, this is no need to design algorithms to solve P3.
+It is also worth highlighting that the following proposed algorithms can accommodate this trivial case directly. \begin{lemma} The following conditions are both necessary and sufficient for the optimal solution of P3:

 \end{lemma} \begin{proof} The proof is similar to that of Lemma \ref{lemma-1} with the following two changes: 1) the lower bounds change from 0 to $\gamma_k$'s and 2) new upper bounds are added.
 Details are omitted to save space. \end{proof}